 What Active Moms’ Club programs are available to assist me?

 - “From the Core: Postnatal Recovery”

-This mom and baby class meets twice a week for five weeks.
-Since the class is designed to work with your recovering body targeting issues such as abdominal wall separation, weak pelvic floor, cesarean section – the exercises get progressively more intense.
-By the end of the five weeks, you’ll feel stronger and more confident about what your post-baby body can do.
+In our convenient, live-streaming class you’ll learn how to master simple exercises to recover your body faster, re-engaging core muscles so that you have the foundational strength to return to your favorite workouts.
+(A new live-streaming class is offered every 6 weeks.)
+Since the class is designed to work with your recovering body targeting issues such as abdominal wall separation, weak pelvic floor, cesarean section – the exercises get progressively more challenging.
+By the end of the four weeks, you’ll feel stronger and more confident about what your post-baby body can do.

 Yikes, my baby is over 1, is it too late for me to heal it?

 No. It is never too late to rehabilitate your abdominals and start rebuilding a strong core.

 Why does advice out there differ so much?